mui/mui-x/docs/data/data-grid/column-dimensions/column-dimensions.md

 ## Autosizing [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')

 The `DataGridPro` also allows for auto-sizing the columns' dimensions based on their content.
-Be aware that it can only calculate the column widths of a limited set of rows, namely those that are currently rendered by the virtualization engine.
+Be aware that it can only autosize based on a limited set of rows, namely the `options.sampleLength` parameter, because it needs to render the rows to the DOM to accurately calculate dimensions.

 {{"demo": "ColumnAutosizing.js", "disableAd": true, "bg": "inline"}}